-The material terms and provisions of the warrants being offered pursuant to this prospectus are summarized below.
-This summary of some provisions of the warrants is not complete.
-For the complete terms of the warrants, you should refer to the form of warrant to be filed as an exhibit to the registration statement of which this prospectus forms a part.
-The warrants will be issued in book-entry form and shall initially be represented only by one or more global warrants deposited with the warrant agent, as custodian on behalf of The Depository Trust Company, or DTC, and registered in the name of Cede & Co., a nominee of DTC, or as otherwise directed by DTC.
+The material terms and provisions of the Warrants being offered pursuant to this prospectus are summarized below.
+This summary of some provisions of the Warrants is not complete.
+For the complete terms of the Warrants, you should refer to the form of Warrant to be filed as an exhibit to the registration statement of which this prospectus forms a part.
+The Warrants will be issued in book-entry form and shall initially be represented only by one or more global Warrants deposited with the warrant agent, as custodian on behalf of The Depository Trust Company, or DTC, and registered in the name of Cede & Co., a nominee of DTC, or as otherwise directed by DTC.

 The number of Warrants outstanding, and the exercise price of the Warrants, will be adjusted proportionately in the event of a reverse or forward stock split of our common stock, a recapitalization or reclassification of our common stock, payment of dividends or distributions in common stock to our common stock holders, or similar transactions.
 In the event that we effect a rights offering to our common stock holders or a pro rata distribution of our assets among our common stock holders, then the holders of the Warrants will have the right to participate in such distribution and rights offering to the extent of their pro rata share of our outstanding common stock as if they owned the number of shares of common stock issuable upon the exercise of their Warrants.
-In the event of a "Fundamental Transaction" by us, such as a merger or consolidation of us with another company, the sale or other disposition of all or substantially all of our assets in one or a series of related transactions, a purchase offer, tender offer or exchange offer, or any reclassification, reorganization or recapitalization of our common stock, then each Warrant holder will have the right to receive, for each share of common stock issuable upon the exercise of the holder, the number of shares of common stock of the successor or acquiring corporation or of us (if we are the surviving corporation), and any additional consideration payable as a result of the Fundamental Transaction.
+In the event of a "Fundamental Transaction" by us, such as a merger or consolidation of us with another company, the sale or other disposition of all or substantially all of our assets in one or a series of related transactions, a purchase offer, tender offer or exchange offer, or any reclassification, reorganization or recapitalization of our common stock, then each Warrant holder will have the right to receive, for each share of common stock issuable upon the exercise of the Warrant, at the option of the holder, the number of shares of common stock of the successor or acquiring corporation or of us (if we are the surviving corporation), and any additional consideration payable as a result of the Fundamental Transaction, that would have been issued or conveyed to the Warrant holder had the holder exercised the Warrant immediately preceding the closing of the Fundamental Transaction.
 In lieu of receiving such common stock and additional consideration in the Fundamental Transaction, the Warrant holder may elect to have us or the successor entity purchase the Warrant holder's Warrant for its fair market value measured by the Black Scholes method.